Table of Contents

-The so-called air filled cavities are lined with respiratory epithelium and are all connected to the main nasal cavity.
+The so-called air-filled cavities are lined with respiratory epithelium and are all connected to the main nasal cavity.
 This serves as the ventilation of the sinuses, as well as a discharge path for any produced secretion.
 It is important to know whether inflammation of the sinuses is present.
 A mucosal swelling or polyps can obstruct the pathways of this system and due to the missing drainage, sinusitis can become prolonged.

-Knowledge of the anatomical relation of the individual sinuses to the cranial structures is particularly of importance, in terms of surgical access methods, danger of injury and infection in pathologies of the otolaryngology (ear-nose-throat medicine) and surgical interventions.
+Knowledge of the anatomical relation of the individual sinuses to the cranial structures is particularly of importance, in terms of surgical access methods, the danger of injury and infection in pathologies of the otolaryngology (ear-nose-throat medicine) and surgical interventions.